amitshekhariitbhu/android-interview-questions/README.md

 </p>

 Overloading happens at compile-time while Overriding happens at runtime: The binding of overloaded method call to its definition has happens at compile-time however binding of overridden method call to its definition happens at runtime.
+More info on static vs. dynamic binding: <a href="https://stackoverflow.com/questions/19017258/static-vs-dynamic-binding-in-java">StackOverflow</a>

 Static methods can be overloaded which means a class can have more than one static method of same name.
 Static methods cannot be overridden, even if you declare a same static method in child class it has nothing to do with the same method of parent class.